Primary Advisor/Dissertation Chair

 Action Research, Descriptive Statistics, Interview

 Latterner, Christina, "Applied Behavioral Analysis Therapy And Social Interactions Within Families And Their Child With Autism" (2017).
-School of Education Student Capstone Theses and Dissertations.
+School of Education and Leadership Student Capstone Theses and Dissertations.
 4292.